exakat/exakat/docs/Rules.rst

 Methods that implements an interface in a class must be public.

 PHP doesn't lint this, unless the interface and the class are in the same file.
-At execution, it stops immediately with a Fatal error : 'Access level to c::iPrivate() must be public (as in class i) ';
+At execution, it stops immediately with a Fatal error : 'Access level to c\:\:iPrivate() must be public (as in class i) ';

 .. code-block:: php